 Find out more in our guide, 'Do I need life insurance for a mortgage?'.

 Your mortgage is likely to be your biggest debt but whatever your stage in life, it's possible you've taken out a loan, credit or other agreement with your partner, a parent or a friend.
 A guarantor loan is an example of how a potentially expensive bill could land at a friend or loved one's door after you pass away.
 Life insurance may be worth considering in order to cover your credit agreements, as loans of this nature won't disappear if you're not around to pay them.

-You could leave a sum behind for a charity, children's hospital or some other cause that's close to your heart.
+You could leave a sum behind for a charity, children's hospital or other cause close to your heart.
 However, you should consider cover to repay your mortgage and loans for the benefit of your dependants as your priority.

-If you buy a life insurance policy for a set number of years while you're younger and in good health, you're likely to get a one-up for the future, save money and be covered from a younger age.
+If you buy a life insurance policy for a set number of years while you're younger and in good health, you're likely to save money and benefit from cover from a younger age.
 Your policy could stay active and cost the same amount per month even as you get older.

 You can have dependants, a house and debt at any age so the need for life insurance primarily depends not on your age, but on your stage of life.
 It also depends on how prepared you need and want to be for the possibility of your untimely death.

 If you think life insurance may be right for you, you can compare discounted quotes from leading UK providers with Compare Cover.
 Get quotes now or learn more with useful life insurance guides.

 So, can you get life insurance if you have diabetes?
 The short answer is yes, but there are some things you need to be aware of to...